dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 I can always ```defer``` javascript loading but the files that are loaded by ShareThis are remote.
 So I don't even have an option to add ```defer``` or ```async```.
 So I thought of saving the remote ```Js``` files to my local directory and call it from there!
 That didn't work out very well as there were session variables used and they started to throw ```Js``` errors.

-Now I had to make a decission whether to use it or make one for myself.
+Now I had to make a decision whether to use it or make one for myself.
 I thought why not make one!
 I will have the complete design control.
 So I chose to design it myself.

 ## Making a share bar without JavaScript